 Jane is a doctoral student in English Literature at UW and holds a MFA in Poetry from the University of Iowa.
 At the University of Iowa, she taught Rhetoric and Creative Writing and misses her students dearly.
 She tutored at Bard College's writing center for three years and has lead poetry workshops for high schools students across the country.
 She loves talking to writers about their ideas and believes in clear, elegant writing.
 In her spare time, you'll find her roaming the city for cheap eats, leaving poems by your door, or carefully folding laundry.

-YUNFEI ZHAO - Undergraduate Tutor, Targeted Tutoring Coordinator
+YUNFEI ZHAO - Undergraduate Tutor, Targeted Learning Communities Coordinator

-Yunfei is pursuing a Communication major.
+Yunfei is pursuing a Communication major and an Education, Learning, and Society minor.
 Although he has had frequent instruction and practice in writing academic research papers in this environment, he still prefers working with writers on personal statements and cover letters.
-Since the summer before he came to UW, he has helped many students with their personal statements for college admissions.
 He looks forward to the challenge of working with writers working in many different genres.
-No matter what stage an essay is at -- brainstorming to revising -- Yunfei believes that conversations with tutors help writers come up with many new ideas, so he never tires of discussing an assignment with someone.
+No matter what stage an essay is at -- brainstorming to revising -- Yunfei believes that conversations with tutors help writers come up with many new ideas.
 An international student, Yunfei was born in Tianjin, China; he speaks fluent Mandarin Chinese.
-In his spare time, he love playing table tennis, hanging out with friends, and (best of all) photography.
+In his spare time, he loves playing table tennis, hanging out with friends, and (best of all) photography.